cm-tle-pred/cm-tle-pred.github.io/index.md

 ## Custom Loss Functions

 Custom loss functions were explored due to undetected data inconsistencies.
-For example, when calculating the `REV_MA` feature, `REV_AT_EPOCH` value that's off by 1 will result in a `REV_MA` value that is off by 360.
+For example, when calculating the `REV_MA` feature, a `REV_AT_EPOCH` value that's off by 1 will result in a `REV_MA` value that is off by 360.
 With known issues related to `REV_AT_EPOCH` where 100,000 is represented as 10,000 instead of 0, when rolling over and when multiple ground stations representing inconsistent `REV_AT_EPOCH` values, a prediction that is correct can potentially have a huge loss due to the incorrect targets.
 Variants of L1 and L2 loss functions where only the best 75% and 95% predictions were tested.
 A version of the 75% L2 loss resulted in the best overall accuracy for `REV_MA` predictions.

 ## Additional DBSCAN Features

 In the earlier versions of the Neighboring Pairs Model, the `ARG_OF_PERICENTER` and `RA_OF_ASC_NODE` loss was converging quickly but remained very high.
 Upon inspecting the data which resulted in poor predictions, outliers were spotted in these features.
-The `DBSCAN` anomaly detection part of the pipeline was revisited with the addition of these features, and ultimately improved the loss by two orders of magnitude.
+The `DBSCAN` anomaly detection part of the pipeline was revisited with the addition of these features and ultimately improved the loss by two orders of magnitude.

-## Hyperparameter tuning, Optimizers and Schedulers
+## Hyperparameter tuning, Optimizers, and Schedulers

 One of the biggest challenges was a vanishing gradient where a model's loss would exponentially decay.
-To address this problem, tuning of the learning rate was the first counter action.
+To address this problem, tuning the learning rate was the first counter action.
 Different model architectures were then explored: deeper and narrower, shallower and wider, bilinear and ResNet28.
 After reading [Loshchilov & Hutter's paper "Decoupled Weight Decay Regularization"](https://arxiv.org/abs/1711.05101), different optimizers were tested and mostly settling on AdamW while always circling back to turning other hyperparameters like learning rate and model architecture.
-Some success was also achieved with using the OneCycle scheduler that increases and then decreases the learning rate over each batch introduced by [Smith L. & Topin N. in their 2018 paper "Super-Convergence: Very Fast Training of Neural Networks Using Large Learning Rates"](https://arxiv.org/abs/1708.07120).
+Some success was also achieved by using the OneCycle scheduler that increases and then decreases the learning rate over each batch introduced by [Smith L. & Topin N. in their 2018 paper "Super-Convergence: Very Fast Training of Neural Networks Using Large Learning Rates"](https://arxiv.org/abs/1708.07120).
 More details can be seen in [Appendix E. Random Model Loss Evaluation](#e-random-model-loss-evaluation).

 ## Configurable/Flexible Model Creation